Israel's Netanyahu suffers poll dip from judicial crisis | Politics

 - Israel

-Israeli Prime Minister Benjamin Netanyahu has taken a hit in opinion polls from a judicial overhaul by his hard-right government that has triggered his gravest domestic crisis.
+Israel's hard-right Prime Minister Benjamin Netanyahu has taken a hit in opinion polls from a judicial overhaul that has triggered an unprecedented public backlash, battered the economy and tested loyalties of army reservists.
 Surveys by two main Israeli news broadcasters showed that if an election was held now, the number of seats held by Netanyahu's governing coalition in the 120-seat Knesset parliament would fall from 64 to 52 or 53.

 Seats held by the 73-year-old premier's Likud party would fall from 32 to 28, according to N12 News, and to as low as 25, according to Reshet 13 in the polls published late on Tuesday.
 On Monday, the nationalist-religious coalition, formed after an election last November, passed legislation to limit some of the Supreme Court's powers, despite street protests and disapproval from Israel's strongest ally the United States.